ksarkies/Remote-Power-Switch/firmware-transceiver/README.md

 support for the RFM12 modules.
 The interrupt driven UART library developed by Peter Fleury is also used.

-More information is found on:
+More information is found on [Jiggerjuice](www.jiggerjuice.info/electronics/projects/remotecontrol/serial-link-transceiver.html).
-www.jiggerjuice.info/electronics/projects/remotecontrol/serial-link-transceiver.html

 The ATMega48 series is used.
 The USART buffer sizes are:
 ATMega48    128